MakotoArai-CN/lazy-pic/doc/README_EN.md

     ```

 5. Parameter description:
-    - 'emt' is the 'id' or 'class' attribute of the image that needs to be lazy loaded, and it needs to be unique.
+    - `emt` is the `id` or `class` attribute of the image that needs to be lazy loaded, and it needs to be unique.
     - Other parameters are the same as those of MODEL1.

 ### Changelog